arvidn/libtorrent/trunk/docs/dht_store.rst

 If no ``cas`` field is included in the ``put`` message, the value of the current ``v`` field should be disregarded when determining whether or not to save the item.
+(However, the signature, sequence number obviously still should).

 The error message (as specified by BEP5_) looks like this: